mooltipass/minible/aux_main_mcu_protocol.md

 - 0x0001: Message to/from Bluetooth
 - 0x0002: Message to/from Aux MCU Bootloader
 - 0x0003: Status message request from Main MCU / status message from Aux MCU
-- 0x0004: Sleep command from main MCU
+- 0x0004: Sleep command from Main MCU

 **From Main MCU: Payload Length Field**
 Total payload length.